Festivals in Azerbaijan

 The festivals in Azerbaijan are held throughout the year in different regions of the country.
 The city of Baku is considered as the most important center of the festivals due to their scale and types.
 The festivals in each region, on the other hand, represent its own local characteristics mostly related to its food, fruit and so on.

 Baku International Jazz Festival

-Local jazz musician Rain Sultanov, later joined by 115 members from 34 different countries, set up the Baku International Jazz Festival, a musical festival that includes seminars and masterclasses, with a schedule of jazz performances and concerts.
+Local jazz musician Rain Sultanov, later joined by 115 members from 34 countries, set up the Baku International Jazz Festival, a musical festival that includes seminars and masterclasses, with a schedule of jazz performances and concerts.
 There is a competition for the "Best Jazz Performer" award, and exhibitions of art and photography.
 Attendees and contributors include many widely-known jazz performers from around the world.

 The festival is included in the Europe Jazz Network and has been held annually in Baku since 2005.

 Gabala Music Festival

 The Gabala International Music Festival is held since 2009.
 It includes an international contest of young pianists, mugham, classical music, chamber music, jazz and other concerts.
 During the event, Gabala hosts internationally famous symphonic and philharmonic orchestras all around the world such as Tbilisi City Hall Jazz Orchestra "BIG-BAND (Georgia), Jóvenes Clásicos Del Son (Cuba), Baku Chamber Orchestra (Azerbaijan), and Jerusalem Symphony Orchestra (Israel).
 The participators of the festival usually play the world-known works of Rachmaninoff, Strauss, Brahms, Schumann, Uzeyir Hajibeyov, Tofig Guliyev and Vagif Mustafazade and other famous composers.